opentaps/open-climate-investing/README.md

 - `python get_regressions.py` for running all the stocks in the database
 - `python get_regressions.py -f some_ticker_file.csv` for using a csv source file
 - `python get_regressions.py -t ALB` to run and store the regression for a given stock
-- `python get_regressions.py -l ALB` to list the results stored in the DB for a given stock

 ### Viewing the Results